blahosyl/task-manager-api/README.md

 ![Entity Relationship Diagram](/documentation-assets/readme/erd-task-manager.png)

 The assessment criteria specify "a minimum of ONE custom model" for the MVP.
-The current implementation  has 2 heavily customized models (Profile an Task), and 2 models based on the walkthrough, which are slightly customized in the way they are used (Comment and Watchers).
+The current implementation  has 2 heavily customized models (Profile and Task), and 2 models based on the [walkthrough project](https://github.com/Code-Institute-Solutions/drf-api), which are slightly customized in the way they are used (Comment and Watchers).

 #### Comment model

-The Comment model is based on the walkthrough project, but 2 more extra fields are added to the serialzer: the first and last name of the owner's profile.
+The Comment model is based on the [walkthrough project](https://github.com/Code-Institute-Solutions/drf-api), but 2 more extra fields are added to the serialzer: the first and last name of the owner's profile.
 This is used for conditionally rendering the user's name on the Front End depending on whether a `firstname` and `lastname` is filled in in their profile (the `username` is always present).

 1. show first and last name if both are available
 2. show first or last name if either are available